What should Mexico do?

 - Litigation actions by RE companies and from environmental NGOs against energy policies implemented by SENER, CENACE and CRE have been successful so far in the Courts to defend RE projects and to stop illegal decisions and actions undertaken unilaterally by the federal government.
 The President has threatened to modify the constitution to benefit state owned energy companies for electricity (CFE) and oil (PEMEX)

-- A strong institutional framework to address the need for NDC enhancement
+- A strong institutional framework to address the need for NDC enhancement and implementation.

-- Most public resources committed to date favour fossil fuels over RE
+- Most public resources committed to date favour fossil fuels over RE.

-- Additional institutional, technological and political capacity is needed to achieve LDCI+
+- Additional institutional, technological and political capacity is needed to achieve LDCI+.

-- Current administration favouring fossil fuels over RE (cancelling 2019 electricity auction aiming to achieve 35% clean energy by 2024 and introducing new rules for clean energy certificates which will seriously undermine this RE incentive)
+- Current administration favouring fossil fuels over RE (cancelling 2019 electricity auction aiming to achieve 35% clean energy by 2024 and introducing new rules for clean energy certificates which will seriously undermine this RE incentive).

 - Construction of a controversial new oil refinery in Dos Bocas is underway.

-- Mexico remains dangerous country for environmental activists, due to killings & threats linked to illegal economies
+- Mexico remains dangerous country for environmental activists, due to killings & threats linked to illegal economies.

 About Climate Diplomacy Snapshots